MultiQC/MultiQC/docs/core/getting_started/installation.md

 ### On the main Galaxy instance

-The easiest and fast manner to use MutliQC is to use the [usegalaxy.org](https://usegalaxy.org/) main Galaxy instance where you will find [MultiQC Galaxy tool](https://usegalaxy.org/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fengineson%2Fmultiqc%2Fmultiqc%2F1.0.0.0&version=1.0.0.0&__identifer=2sjdq8d9r3l) under the _NGS: QC and manipualtion_ tool panel section.
+The easiest and fast manner to use MultiQC is to use the [usegalaxy.org](https://usegalaxy.org/) main Galaxy instance where you will find [MultiQC Galaxy tool](https://usegalaxy.org/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fengineson%2Fmultiqc%2Fmultiqc%2F1.0.0.0&version=1.0.0.0&__identifer=2sjdq8d9r3l) under the _NGS: QC and manipualtion_ tool panel section.

 ### On your instance